ctring/genex/README.md

 #### Add Distance to List

-* Add your class to the list of distance `gAllMetric` in the file `src/distance/Distance.cpp`
+* Add your class to the list of distances `gAllMetric` in the file `src/distance/Distance.cpp`
-* Include the header file you created in this folder as well.
+* Include the header file you created in this file as well.

 #### finished